English Version of the VIN Inspection Process

 The WSP inspects vehicles at the request of the Washington State Department of Licensing (DOL) in an effort to deter auto theft and the trafficking of stolen parts (RCW 46.12.560).

 A licensing agent will let you know if you need an inspection at the time you apply for a title.
+If the licensing agent determines you need an inspection, they will complete the Washington State Patrol Inspection Request form for you.
+The form has instructions on the top that explains where you schedule your appointment.
 You may also receive a letter from DOL directing you to an inspection if there is a problem with your vehicle’s VIN.

 Yes.
 The licensing agent will be your first stop in getting your vehicle titled.
-Please visit Licensing for more information.
+(See Vehicle Licensing Locations)

 Unless you transport the vehicle on a licensed trailer, you will need to purchase a transit permit before you can legally drive your vehicle to the inspection.
 (See Transit Permits).